eehitchcock/100_readings/biblio_readings.md

 ###Le bombe di Chris

+####Da trovare

 - Rita Copeland (UPenn)

 	1. _Rhetoric, hermeneutics, and translation in the Middle Ages: Academic Traditions and Vernacular Texts_, Cambridge University Press, Cambridge, 1991 - Stacks: __PA8035 .C6 1991__

 		- Also available _online_

-		- Using _borrow direct_ for this baby

-	2. _Medieval Grammar and Rhetoric: Language Arts and Literary Theory_, Oxford University Press, Oxford, 2009 - Stacks: __PN185 .M37 2009__

-		- She also published:

-			1. _The Cambridge Companion to Allegory_, Cambridge University Press, Cambridge, 2010 - MIlstein: __PN56.A5 C35 2010__
+	1. _The Cambridge Companion to Allegory_, Cambridge University Press, Cambridge, 2010 - Milstein: __PN56.A5 C35 2010__

 - Martin Irvine (Georgetown)

 	1. _The Making of Textual Culture: Grammatica and Literary Theory, 350-1100_, Cambridge Univeristy Press, Cambridge, 1994 - Stacks: __PN671 .I68 1994__

-- John O. Ward (Sydney)

-	1. _The Classics in the Medieval and Renaissance Classroom: The Role of Ancient Texts in the Arts Curriculum as Revealed by Surviving Manuscripts and Early Printed Books_, Turnhout, Brepols, 2013 - Stacks: __PA55 .C59 2013g__

 - L. D. Reynolds

-	1. _Scribes and Scholars: a Guide to the Transmission of Greek and Latin Literature_, Oxford University Press, Oxford, 1991 - Stacks: __PA47 .R4 1991__
+	1. _Scribes and Scholars: a Guide to the Transmission of Greek and Latin Literature_, Oxford University Press, Oxford, 1991 - Burke (UTS): __PA47 .R4 1991__

+		- Not in the Stacks, apparently

 		- This book is a sort of classic, by the way (first published in 1968!).